Certain types of activities within the falconry program require additional permits.

 - Raptors possessed for this purpose are not counted against the permittee's falconry possession limit and are not added to their Falconry Permit; the raptors remain under the permit of the rehabilitator.

-- Raptors that cannot be permanently released to the wild must be returned to the rehabilitator for placement within the 180-day timeframe in which the rehabilitator is authorized to possess the bird, unless the Wildlife Rehabilitation Permit Coordinator authorizes the permittee to retain the bird for longer than 180 days.
+- Under direction of the rehabilitator and within 180 days, raptors that cannot be permanently released to the wild must be returned to the rehabilitator for placement, unless the Wildlife Rehabilitation Permit Coordinator authorizes the permittee to retain the bird for longer than 180 days.

-- In coordination with the rehabilitator, the permittee must release all releasable raptors to the wild or return them to the rehabilitator for release within the 180-day timeframe in which the rehabilitator is authorized to possess the birds, unless the Wildlife Rehabilitation Permit Coordinator authorizes the permittee to retain and condition a bird for longer than 180 days, or unless the rehabilitator transfers the bird to the permittee to hold under their falconry permit with authorization of the Wildlife Rehabilitation Permit Coordinator.
+- Under direction of the rehabilitator and within 180 days, the permittee must release all releasable raptors to the wild or return them to the rehabilitator for release, unless the Wildlife Rehabilitation Permit Coordinator authorizes the permittee to retain and condition a bird for longer than 180 days, or unless the rehabilitator transfers the bird to the permittee to hold under their falconry permit (authorization by the Wildlife Rehabilitation Permit Coordinator is required).